Kahsius/DojoSimulator/README.md

 ```
 with N_TEST the number of games you want the simulator to play.
 Default is 10.000 .

+If you want to modify a character, you have to write in data.json.
+You can create, modify or remove any character you want.

 ## Results

 After the N_TEST games, the script displays the results in terms of win rate of each character, either by round or by game.